gasduster99/sppComp/try1/try1_2.md

 port sampling effort prioritizes heavily landed market categories, and our model is only fit to market categories with more data than parameters, then market categories left with too few samples to fit our model tend to be less landed.
-Thus our model is appied to a relatively large proportion of the landings and nominal speciation occurs for a relatively negligible proportion of total landings.
+Thus our model is applied to a relatively large proportion of the landings and nominal speciation occurs for a relatively negligible proportion of total landings.
 Applying the sample size heuristic to determine which market categories are expended by our model results in 96.8% of landed weight being expanded via